-Note: This binned scatterplot depicts the relationship between the default wage growth respondents reported they would receive under a hypothetical inflation scenario and the hypothetical inflation rate, along with the 95% confidence interval of the predicted relationship .
+Note: This binned scatterplot depicts the relationship between the default wage growth respondents reported they would receive under a hypothetical inflation scenario and the hypothetical inflation rate, along with the 95\% confidence interval of the predicted relationship.
 The gray dashed line serves as a reference 45-degree line.
 The coefficient of this relationship is displayed, with the standard errors enclosed in brackets.
 The stars indicate levels of statistical significance: 1% (\\\), 5% (\\), and 10% (\).
 The sample is all respondents.
 Respondents answered the following question.
-"Consider a hypothetical situation in which inflation is expected to be x% in the next 12 months.
+"Consider a hypothetical situation in which inflation is expected to be 2% in the next 12 months.
 Suppose that you are working at the same job at the same place you currently work, and working the same number of hours.
 What pay growth do you think you would get by default if you do not take any strategies at your disposal to increase your pay (such as initiating a difficult conversation about pay with employers, or searching for higher paid jobs with other employers)?"
-We hypothetically offer inflation of x = 2%, 4%, 6%, 8% and 10%.